 - Find the admin username and click Edit.

-- Under user-login, enter a new username in the Value field.
+- Under user_login, enter a new username in the Value field.

 - Click Go to save.